 The Students’ Centre of Philips University is situated in the University.

 Its main purpose is to provide a suitable place for the promotion and encouragement of the students’ academic social activities as well as a range of other cultural activities.

-• The use of the facilities of Philips University by student clubs and groups of students for assemblies or meetings, constitutes one of the rights of students, unless the educational process is obstructed.
-The Chair of the relevant Department must approve the right to use the specific room.
+The use of the facilities of Philips University by student clubs and groups of students for assemblies or meetings constitutes one of the rights of students, unless the educational process is obstructed.
+The Chair of the relevant Department must approve the right to use a specific room.
 Student events in venues which fall under the responsibility of the Dean or the Rector require prior written approval by the respective body.

 The Unit will achieve its mission by fostering a caring, positive, unique student experience and campus environment.
-Student and Academic Services Division staff will strive to provide quality co-ordinated services which are student focused and are integrated with those of the wider University community.
-This will be achieved through recognition of diversity, being culturally sensitive and responsive to change and by investing in the specialized skills and knowledge of its community of people.
+Student and Academic Services Division staff will strive to provide quality co-ordinated services which are student-focused and are integrated with those of the wider University community.
+This will be achieved through recognition of diversity, being culturally sensitive, responsive to change and by investing in the specialized skills and knowledge of its community of people.

 Outstanding student experiences will be achieved by: